ocaml/dune/README.md

 Dune reads project metadata from `dune` files, which are either static files in a simple S-expression syntax or OCaml scripts.
-It uses this information to setup build rules, generate configuration files for development tools such as [merlin][merlin], handle installation, etc.
+It uses this information to setup build rules, generate configuration files for development tools such as [Merlin][merlin], handle installation, etc.

 Dune itself is fast, has very low overhead, and supports parallel